iammaxlichter/iammaxlichter/README.md

 # Hey, I'm [Max Lichter!](https://iammaxlichter.github.io)

-I'm a Junior studying for my B.S. in `Computer Science` currently enrolled at **The University Of Texas at Dallas ☄️**
+I'm a Senior studying for my B.S. in `Computer Science` currently enrolled at **The University Of Texas at Dallas ☄️**

 </br>
 </br>